Deb Whittle Counselling Counsellor in Marsden, Huddersfield HD7

 Everyone experiences times when life seems to lose its meaning.
 Memories from the past, painful and difficult events in the present and worries about the future can all make it hard to cope with everyday life, often impacting on relationships.

-The past three years have been extremely difficult for many people, struggling with bereavement, long-Covid, increased anxiety, depression and loneliness and speaking with a counsellor may help to process and alleviate some of these feelings and lessen the sense of isolation.
-The lockdowns of the last couple of years have also put couples relationships under tremendous strain and deciding to embark on some couples counselling can help to identify issues and work through them in a safe, neutral environment.
+The past four years have been extremely difficult for many people, struggling with bereavement, long-Covid, increased anxiety, depression and loneliness and speaking with a counsellor may help to process and alleviate some of these feelings and lessen the sense of isolation.
+The lockdowns also put couples relationships under tremendous strain and deciding to embark on some couples counselling can help to identify issues and work through them in a safe, neutral environment.

 Tackling problems before they get out of hand can help to improve communication with loved ones and strengthen bonds